timothejoubert/timothejoubert.com/NOTES.md

 * **(Sitemap && routes)** avoid to generate route for ['/preview', '/en/preview', '/en/slice-simulator', '/slice-simulator'] (Generate.exclude not working)

 ### ABANDONED
+** (Setting): display filter only when all project are displayed ?
+Unique Tag search ?
+** (ProjectList): empty bottom space when setting is closed
 * **(Config)** use PrismicClient (exemple)[https://community.prismic.io/t/an-invalid-prismic-repository-name-was-given/10523/10]
 ** (VSetting): Display only tag with current project (if only best project remove unused tags) ** (Setting): keep alive component